microsoftgraph/microsoft-graph-training/tutorials/includes/go/02-register-app.md

 In this exercise you will register a new application in Azure Active Directory to enable [user authentication](/graph/auth-v2-user).
 You can register an application using the Azure Active Directory admin center, or by using the [Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

+> [!IMPORTANT]
+> The Microsoft Graph Go SDK is currently in Community Preview.
+During this period breaking changes are expected to happen.
+This tutorial was written with version 0.19.1.

 ## Register application for user authentication

 In this section you will register an application that will support user authentication using [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).